-The FinTech has also launch their own debit card.
+The FinTech also launched their own debit card.
 The card comes with UK, European, US, Australian, New Zealand, Hungary, Romania and Singapore account numbers.
 This means that users are ready to get paid from 30 countries, all without paying fees.

 So how is Wise able to offer such low fees and thrive in the cross-border transactions market?
 The answer is by doing the exact opposite.
 By this we mean that the FinTech doesn’t send money across borders, the cash stays in the same country.
 Wise has built a P2P-like network, that works like this:

 If person (1) in Spain wants to send 100 Euros to person (2) in England, their Euros will actually be sent to someone else in Spain who is due to receive Euros.
 The opposite will happen in England.
 Person (2) who is due to receive the GBP equivalent of 100 Euros, will receive it from another person who is sending GBP from the England.
 This is the main gist of it but, off course, there are more technicalities involve.